microclimate-devops/saveory.recipes.microservice/README.md

 These capabilities are provided through dependencies in the pom.xml file and Liberty features enabled in the server config file found in `src/main/liberty/config/server.xml`.

 ### Project contents
 The API implementation is done in the RecipeResource.java class.
 Main backend functions are processed in the RecipeManager.java class.
-Objects that were going to be originally used with mappers are the Ingredient, Recipe Ingredient and the Recipe (due to changes in JSON management and usage we discarded their use in the Recipe Microservice)

 The microservice application has a health endpoint which is accessible at `<host>:<port>/RecipeService/health`.
 The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The ports are set in the pom.xml file and exposed to the CLI in the cli-config.yml file.